One-Touch Soccer logo

 ii.
 Fouls which the Referee considers violent or committed with excessive force

 iii.
-Fighting
+Violent Conduct or Fighting

 iv.
 Leaving team bench to engage in a fight or confrontation

-v.
+vi.
 Extreme Unsporting Behavior, including:

 1. Spitting at an opponent, Referee, or any other person